johncswanson/janusgraph-docker-openshift/README-openshift.md

 index.search.directory=/var/lib/janusgraph/index
 ```

-These are properties that allows JanusGraph to talk to Cassandra as Cassandra will be storing the data in a distributed fashion.
+These are properties that allows JanusGraph to talk to Cassandra, as Cassandra will be storing the data in a distributed fashion.

 After these changes, make sure to update `janusgraph-cql-server.properties` with the `cluster-ip` of the Cassandra service.
 Update `storage.hostname` with the `Cluster-IP`.

 ![Cluster IP](cluster-ip.png)

-## Build and push JanusGraph docker image
+## Build and push JanusGraph Docker image

 * Since you will only be using the latest version, change the version to the latest in `build-images.sh`.
 You will create a copy of that file to `build-images-ibm.sh` and modify it there.
 These modifications include commenting out a few lines.
 The following modifications are applied to the build script: